 Step 2 – Copy/paste or type in the below piece of command and press Enter to run it.

-Step 3 – If it detects any corrupted files, it tries to repair it and eventually at the end, it notifies you about the result.
+Step 3 – If it detects any corrupted files, it tries to repair it and eventually, in the end, it notifies you about the result.

 To know more about this built-in tool, you may prefer to follow our guide on SFC /Scannow, DISM.Exe, CHKDSK Windows 10.